kaitlynia/xpanic/README.md

 1. Download [bam v0.4.0](https://github.com/matricks/bam/releases/tag/v0.4.0)
 2. Create an `accounts/` directory (this step is extremely important!)
+3. Create an `autoexec_server.cfg` file.
+An example file is provided as a reference.
+**DO NOT JUST COPY AND PASTE THE CONTENTS, CARE MUST BE TAKEN TO SET SECURE VALUES + DEFAULTS**
 2. Run `../bam/bam server_release` to compile the server binary